Inside: how to age paper - techniques to make paper look old

 WHY AGE PAPER

-Using different techniques and materials to age paper yourself is a good idea for several reasons:
+Although making your own craft paper supply can be time consuming using different techniques and materials to age paper yourself is a good idea for several reasons:

 - Age any paper you want without depending on the selection the store has.

 - Control the color and hue of the paper.

 - Decide if and what texture to add to the paper.

 - Make large number of aged paper.